rupeshsatam/Business_Insight-360/README.md

 - dim_customer
   - 27 distinct markets (ex India, USA, spain)
   - 75 distinct customers thorough out the market
-  -2 types of platforms
-    -Brick & Motors - Physical/offline store
-    -E-commerce - Online Store (Amazon, flipkart) Three channels
-Retailer
-Direct
-Distributors
-dim_market
-27 distinct markets (ex India, USA, spain)
-7 sub-zones
-4 regions
-APAC
-EU
-nan
-LATAM
-dim_product
-Divisions
-P & A
-Peripherals
-Accessories
-PC
-Notebook
-Desktop
-N & S
-Networking
-Storage
-There are 14 different categories, Like Internal HDD, keyboard There are different variants available for the same product fact_forecast_monthly
-This table is used to forecast the customer’s need in advance, which can help in Higher customer satisfaction
-Reduced cost in warehouses for storage purpose
-The table is denormalized by data engineering team, as it is a data warehouse which is aimed to be used for analytical work.
-All the date of the month will be replaced by the start date of the month It will have all the column names and in the end it will have the forecast quantity need of the customer fact_sales_monthly
-This table is more or less is same as fact_forecase_monthly table, but the last column has the value of sold quantity instead of forecast value. gdb056 freight_cost
-This table has details of travel cost and other cost for each market with fiscal year gross_price
-Has the details of gross prices with product code manufacturing_cost
-Has the details of manufacturing cost with product code with year Pre_invoice_dedutions
-Has the details of pre invoice deductions percentage for each cutomer with year Post_invoice_deductions
-Post invoice deductions and other deductions details Importing data into PowerBi
-As the database is MySQL in this project, we need to import the datasets from Mysql database to PowerBi by providing the Database access credential
-Data Model
-Data modeling plays a vital role and is considered as the basement of report.
+  - 2 types of platforms
+    - Brick & Motors - Physical/offline store
+    - E-commerce - Online Store (Amazon, flipkart)
+  - Three channels
+    - Retailer
+    - Direct
+    - Distributors
+- dim_market
+  - 27 distinct markets (ex India, USA, spain)
+  - 7 sub-zones
+  - 4 regions
+    - APAC
+    - EU
+    - nan
+    - LATAM
+- dim_product
+  - Divisions
+    - P & A
+      - Peripherals
+      - Accessories
+    - PC
+      - Notebook
+      - Desktop
+    - N & S
+      - Networking
+      - Storage
+  - There are 14 different categories, Like Internal HDD, keyboard
+  - There are different variants available for the same product
+- fact_forecast_monthly
+  - This table is used to forecast the customer’s need in advance, which can help in
+    - Higher customer satisfaction
+    - Reduced cost in warehouses for storage purpose
+  - The table is denormalized by data engineering team, as it is a data warehouse which is aimed to be used for analytical work.
+  - All the date of the month will be replaced by the start date of the month
+  - It will have all the column names and in the end it will have the forecast quantity need of the customer
+- fact_sales_monthly
+  - This table is more or less is same as fact_forecase_monthly table, but the last column has the value of sold quantity instead of forecast value.
+- gdb056
+ - freight_cost
+    - This table has details of travel cost and other cost for each market with fiscal year
+ - gross_price
+    - Has the details of gross prices with product code
+ - manufacturing_cost
+    - Has the details of manufacturing cost with product code with year
+ - Pre_invoice_dedutions
+    - Has the details of pre invoice deductions percentage for each cutomer with year
+ - Post_invoice_deductions
+    - Post invoice deductions and other deductions details
+## Importing data into PowerBi
+- As the database is MySQL in this project, we need to import the datasets from Mysql database to PowerBi by providing the Database access credential
+## Data Model
+- Data modeling plays a vital role and is considered as the basement of report.
 All the visuals will be build upon the data model.
-Poor data modeling affects the over all performance of the report.
+- Poor data modeling affects the over all performance of the report.
-Following Good practices of data modeling is must.
-Refer this page to get to know the good practices Blog In this project, we have followed Snowfall data modeling method.
+- Following Good practices of data modeling is must.
+Refer this page to get to know the good practices Blog
+- In this project, we have followed Snowfall data modeling method.

-Dashboard designing
+## Dashboard designing
 Based on the mock ups received as requirement, the team will start designing the visuals and create measure as and when required

-Home view
+## Home view
 In Home view, all the views button will be available.
 User will land on specific view page by clicking the button

-Info
+- Info
-Finance View
+- Finance View
-Sales View
+- Sales View
-Marketing View
+- Marketing View
-Supply chain View
+- Supply chain View
-Executive View
+- Executive View
-Products
+- Products
-Support
+- Support
-Overall Report
+- Overall Report
-Overall Report.gif
+- Overall Report.gif

 Info Page
 Info.gif